LiamLlamazares/math_blog/_posts/2024-02-27-PDEs-5-Fractional_Sobolev_spaces.md

 $W^{s,p}\U 0(U),H^{s,p}\U 0(U),B^{s,p}\U 0(U)$ for the closure of
 $C\U c^\infty(U)$ in $W^{s,p}(U),H^{s,p}(U),B^{s,p}(U)$ respectively.
 We
 also introduce the notation $p' = p/(p-1)$ for the conjugate exponent of
 $p$.
-We then have the following result (see <a href="https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf">Evans, 2020</a> pages
+We then have the following result (see [Evans, 2020](https://math24.files.wordpress.com/2013/02/partial-differential-equations-by-evans.pdf) pages
 326-344 for the case $p=2$).

  <a name="dual of integer sobolev">